desertduane/Learning-Journal/lj-day2.md

 #Learning Journal Entry 4

 This last week was very difficult!
 Many moments I thought I was going to have to give up.
 Through the struggle with a lot of help from fellow students I managed to find my way to working code with a functioning table and form.
 Now that I see it working it makes much more sense to me than when I was trying to piece it together.
 I still need a lot of work on really planning out step by step how I solve these problems and building the code in smaller pieces and not just try to shred the whole thing out in one go just to see it full of errors.

+#Learning Journal Entry 5

+On Friday this week I spent most of the day working on putting together the chocolate cookie assignment.
+I was amazed at how smoothly it went as I almost finished it by the time I had to go home.
+I realized I found CSS more enjoyable when I had guidelines to follow and knew what I was trying to make.
+CSS is much more frustrating to me when I am just given a blank canvas with no direction because I get frustrated in trying to figure out what works and what looks good.